codefox-inc/sparkn-contracts/README.md

 ![contracts structure](contractsStructure.png)

 # Roles
-There are 3 roles in the protocol.
+There are mainly 3 roles in the protocol.
+Another role is the owner.
 - Organizer: The person who creates the contest and is responsible for distributing the prizes to the winners.
 We also sometimes call it innovator.
 - Sponsor: the person who is willing to fund the contest.
 Sponsor can be the same person as the organizer or anyone else.
 - Supporter: the person who is willing to help solve the problem.
 Winners are selected from supporters.